Bob Kerrey: Thanh Phong raid

 In 2001, The New York Times Magazine and 60 Minutes II carried reports on an incident that occurred during Kerrey's Vietnam War service.
 On February 25, 1969, he led a Swift Boat raid on the isolated peasant village of Thanh Phong, Vietnam, targeting a Viet Cong leader who intelligence suggested would be present.
 The village was considered part of a free-fire zone by the U.S. military.

-Kerrey's SEAL team first encountered a villager's house.
-Later, according to Kerrey, the team was shot at from the village and returned fire, only to find after the battle that some of the killed appeared to be under 18, clustered together in the center of the village.
-"The thing that I will remember until the day I die is walking in and finding, I don't know, 14 or so, I don't even know what the number was, women and children who were dead", Kerrey said in 1998.
+Kerrey's SEAL team first encountered a villager's hut.
+Later, according to Kerrey, the team was "shot at" from the village and returned fire, only to find after the battle that some of the killed appeared to be children.
+"The thing that I will remember until the day I die, is walking in and finding, I don't know, 14 or so, I don't even know what the number was, women and children who were dead", Kerrey said in 1998.
 "I was expecting to find Viet Cong soldiers with weapons, dead.
 Instead I found women and children."
+Kerrey denied personally participating in the operation, but admitted to his own complicity.

-In contrast, Gerhard Klann, a member of Kerrey's SEAL team, gave a different version independently supported by a separate interview with Vietnamese woman Pham Tri Lanh.
-According to Klann, the team rounded up the women and children from hooches (shelters) and decided to "kill them and get out of there", for fear that they would alert enemy soldiers.
-Kerrey responded to Klann's account by stating "it's not my memory of it", and accused Klann of being jealous that Kerrey had not assisted him in obtaining a Medal of Honor for a later mission.
-Other members of Kerrey's SEAL team also "wholeheartedly" denied Klann's account.
+Gerhard Klann, a member of Kerrey's SEAL team, gave a different version.
+According to Klann, the team rounded up civilians and decided to "kill them and get out of there", for fear that they would alert enemy soldiers.
+He said that Kerrey gave the order.
+Kerrey responded to Klann's account by stating "it's not my memory of it".
+Another witness, Pham Tri Lanh, said she hid in a banana grove as the soldiers entered the village.
+She says she witnessed the soldiers kill five civilians.
+Another survivor, Bui Thi Luom, was twelve at the time of the attack.
+She says seven men entered their hut of sixteen civilians, including five of her relatives, and killed the occupants with gunfire and an explosive device.
+She was the only survivor.